Italian Politics Just Had Its Craziest Week In Decades. But It Could Be Only The Beginning.

 Conte’s government will operate against a backdrop of widespread misinformation and conspiracy theories all too often fuelled by those now in command.
 Economic and refugee crises have left Italian voters angry and impatient for “change,” and they are on average more eurosceptic than nearly anywhere else in the EU.
 Anti-migrant sentiment, and sexism are both rampant.
 (Pretty much every protagonist in this past week’s tragicomedy was a man).

 And where moderate opposition parties and alternatives would normally stand, there is currently a void, and squabbling over what to call the resistance and whether various suggestions voiced so far are too centrist or left-wing enough.
 Nothing or nobody, on the left and right of centre, is in sight to fill the gap.
-On current trends, Lega and M5S are set be even stronger come the next election, whenever that vote may be.
+On current trends, Lega and M5S are set to be even stronger come the next election, whenever that vote may be.

 For now, the president has stamped the authority of his office and Italy’s constitution on this new government, signalling that he will not be pushed around.
 But Italy's outlook remains cloudy, and the visibility ahead is even more unclear.